ychhhen/Practical101/README.md

 ```

 ### For baseline system
-Create a term-document count matrix for each split, and then merge the count matrices.
+Create a 2gram-document count matrix for each split, and then merge the count matrices.

     wget https://s3-eu-west-1.amazonaws.com/fever.public/wiki-pages.zip
     unzip wiki-pages.zip -d baseline/data